CodeBagger/SaveMySettingsMK/README.md

 The application uses two main tables:

-- **projects**: Stores project names
+- **projects**: Stores project names with user ownership
-- **settings**: Stores key-value pairs linked to projects
+- **settings**: Stores key-value pairs linked to projects with user ownership

+Both tables include `user_id` columns that reference `auth.users` to ensure data isolation between users.

 See `supabase/schema.sql` for the complete schema definition.

-## Security Notes
+## Security

-The provided SQL schema includes public read/write access policies for simplicity.
-In a production environment, you should:

-1. Implement proper authentication (Supabase Auth)
-2. Update Row Level Security (RLS) policies to restrict access based on user authentication
+The application implements Row Level Security (RLS) policies that ensure:

-3. Consider using service role keys for server-side operations only
+- Users can only view, create, update, and delete their own projects and settings
+- Data is automatically filtered by the authenticated user's ID
+- All database operations require authentication
+- Foreign key constraints ensure data integrity

+The RLS policies use `auth.uid()` to automatically filter data based on the currently authenticated user.

 ## Build for Production